Uranium in Africa

 The government announced a new uranium mining law to be put in place in November 2010 to assist diversification of its mining sector.
 It quoted known resources of 21,000 tU at the above sites.
 It has also expressed an intention to investigate the use of nuclear power.

-Denison Mines of Canada is planning to develop its US$ 118 million Mutanga uranium project in southern Zambia, close to the Zimbabwe border, when uranium prices improve beyond $65/lb.
-This was previously being developed by Denison, which announced a NI 43-101-compliant resource in March 2009, based on two shallow orebodies: Mutanga and Dibwe.
+GoviEx Uranium Inc of Canada is planning to develop its US$ 118 million Mutanga uranium project in southern Zambia, close to the Zimbabwe border, when uranium prices improve beyond $65/lb.
+This was previously being developed by Denison, which announced a NI 43-101-compliant resource in March 2009, based on shallow orebodies: Mutanga, Dibwe and Dibwe East.
+Measured resources for the whole Mutanga project confirmed in September 2013 are 500 tU at 0.04%U, indicated resources 2235 tU and inferred resources 16,000 tU.
 In March 2012 Denison announced 10,870 tU inferred resource for Dibwe East, between the other two.
-Measured resources for the whole Mutanga project confirmed in September 2013 are 770 tU at 0.04%U, indicated resources 2235 tU and inferred resources 16,000 tU.
-In March 2012 Denison announced 10,870 tU inferred resource for Dibwe East, between the other two.
 Following successful licence renewal, a feasibility study was undertaken for an open pit mine with acid heap leaching.
 The project has two contiguous 25-year mining licences, environmental approval and radioactive materials licence.
 The Mutanga pit would be 750x550 m and the Dibwe pit 10 km southwest would be 1500x300 m.
-The project, formerly known as Kariba, was developed by OmegaCorp prior to its acquisition by Denison.
+The project, formerly known as Kariba, was developed by OmegaCorp prior to its acquisition by Denison and then GoviEx.